Open Network Laboratory

 A Resource for Networking Researchers and Educators

-We are now accepting new users.
+We are always accepting new users.

 Click on the Get an account link in the sidebar and follow the instructions.

-The figure below shows the user interface.
-New configurations can be built by instantiating routers and hosts and connecting them together graphically.
+The figure below shows the user interface. (figure needs updating) New configurations can be built by instantiating routers and hosts and connecting them together graphically.
 Routing tables can configured through pull-down menus accessed by clicking on router ports.
 Packet filters and custom software plugins can be specified in much the same way.
 Once a configuration has been created, it can be saved to a file for later use.
 When a user is conducting an experiment, the configuration is submitted to the ONL management server, which generates the low level control messages to configure the various system components to realize the specified configuration.

 The graphical interface also serves as a control mechanism, allowing access to various hardware and software control variables and traffic counters.
 The counters can be used to generate charts of traffic rates, or queue lengths as a function of time, to allow users to observe what happens at various points in the network during during their experiment and to allow them to document the results of the experiment for presentation and publication.
 An example of such a chart is shown to the right.